Converter: Color Ramp

 You can also check the 'Display Result' switch to see the combined colour and alpha output.

 You may run into problems with animatable gradients if the number of knots in the colour and alpha gradients are different.
 This is an issue with the Cinema 4D interface, not with Cycles.
-See the known issues page for more information.

 The position along the gradient at which to sample the colour.
 A value of 0.0 will return the colour from the left-hand end of the gradient; a value of 1.0 returns the colour from the right-hand end.